Internal · Instructor Reference

 Refs: FAA-H-8083-13; Glider Flight Manual.

-Obj: assembly area + crew; checklist use; component handling; clean + lubricate; positive control check.
+Obj: assembly area + crew; checklist use; proper tools; component handling; clean + lubricate; accounts for all tools + parts after assembly; positive control check.

 Obj: handling equipment; crew positioning; control + canopy securing; route + speed + obstruction awareness.